 A total sample of 575 persons (aged between 13,5 and 14; both males and females) attending

 four regular Polish schools participated in the study.
 To investigate the variables included

-adolescents) labelled A, B and C (NLD) were chosen from a total sample
+adolescents in total) classified as A, B and C (NLD) were chosen from a total sample

-developmental dyslexia; group/sample B - learning disabled adolescents without diagnosis of dyslexia; group/sample C (group NLD - no learning disabilities group).
+developmental dyslexia; group/sample B - the learning disabled adolescents without diagnosis of dyslexia; group/sample C (group NLD - no learning disabilities group).

 dyslexia was 4 males to 1 female, gender was taken into account.

-The main and detailed hypotheses state that:
+The main and detailed hypotheses stated that:

 To test these hypotheses and to

 answer the research questions, a model of ANOVA (an analysis of variance)